Though the term “influencer marketing” has only moved into mainstream marketing’s vocabulary in the last few years, the concept is hardly new.

-It just so happens that, due to the advent of social media, influencer marketing is more effective now than ever before in terms of driving sales and creating loyal customers.
+It just so happens that, due to the advent of social media, influencer marketing is a more effective part of the marketing mix now than ever before, in terms of driving sales and creating loyal customers.

 So how can you take advantage of such an effective marketing strategy?

 But first, let’s hammer down what, exactly, goes into creating a successful influencer marketing campaign, and why influencer marketing has become such a popular strategy in recent years.